darasus/ai-blog/content/learning-how-to-cook-can-save-your-life.md

   process.
 Pick an easy recipe and practice it a few times until you get it right.
 Boiling is one of the first things you should learn when you’re learning how to cook.
+intro: >-
+  Did you have to learn how to cook in order to become an adult?
+Did you learn it from your parents or grandparents?
+Perhaps you’re one of those people who could never get the hang of it and has resorted to eating take-out or frozen meals for years.
+Either way, if you find yourself in a situation where your only option for food is what you can make with limited resources, knowing how to cook will be essential.

+  Luckily, this is not just some random article about how cooking can save your life someday.
+This article will actually teach you how to cook!
+Cooking is not as difficult as many people think.
+Anyone can do it; you just need a little guidance at first until you get the hang of it.
+In fact, once you read through this article and practice the techniques a few times, you’ll probably be able to cook like a pro in no time.
+So let’s get started!
 ---

 ## What is Cooking?